great-expectations/great_expectations/docs/guides/setup/contributing/how-to-add-a-new-deployment-pattern-document.md

 ---
-title: How to Add a New Deployment Pattern Document
+title: How to add a new Deployment Pattern document
 ---

 This article is a stub.